TeamBrightWork/bw-js-sdk/README.md

 > See {@link Repository#get}

 ### Update an existing album
-*Assumes you've that you have fetched an existing ablum using get and saved to existingAlbum variable.*
+*Assumes that you have have fetched an existing ablum using get and saved to existingAlbum variable.*
 ```
     bw.models.album.save(existingAlbum).then(function(savedAlbum) {
         console.log('Album saved...');